 The audio CD tour is about 2 hours and you can do it in an afternoon, including taking the opportunity to get out and walk around after listening to the description.
 We ended up doing it in two parts because it was so hot and we got worn out.
 Next time, I would like to get out and walk around more and take more time.

 I know I said I was done with the negatives up above, but please indulge me once more.
-The National Park Service has a “4th graders go free” program where kids who are in the 4th grade or the homeschool equivalent and their families get free entrance to National Parks each summer.
-Unfortunately, that doesn’t apply at all the Gettysburg.
+The National Park Service has a "4th graders go free" program where kids who are in the 4th grade or the homeschool equivalent and their families get free entrance to National Parks each summer.
+Unfortunately, that doesn't apply at all to Gettysburg.
 Which is a shame, because everything costs money.
-Sure you can drive around the battlefield for free and there are some cool displays of weapons and uniforms in the visitor center, but that’s about it for the freebies.
-There’s an introductory film, a cyclorama (360-degree painting with a narration of the battle) and a museum in the visitor’s center which are $15 per adult and $10 per child or $80 for our family.
-There’s the David Willis House in the center of Gettysburg town, which is the house where Lincoln stayed before the address, and that costs $7 per adult and $4 per child or $37 for our family.
-And there’s the Eisenhower National Historic Site, the farm where President and Mrs. Eisenhower vacationed while in office and then later retired to that is right next to the battlefield, which costs $9 per adult and $5 per child or $43 for our family.
+Sure you can drive around the battlefield for free and there are some cool displays of weapons and uniforms in the visitor center, but that's about it for the freebies.
+There's an introductory film, a cyclorama (360-degree painting with a narration of the battle) and a museum in the visitor's center which are $15 per adult and $10 per child or $80 for our family.
+There's the David Willis House in the center of Gettysburg town, which is the house where Lincoln stayed before the address, and that costs $7 per adult and $4 per child or $37 for our family.
+And there's the Eisenhower National Historic Site, the farm where President and Mrs. Eisenhower vacationed while in office and then later retired to that is right next to the battlefield, which costs $9 per adult and $5 per child or $43 for our family.
 We opted to spend $30 on the audio CD/app/book tour of the park and were going to spend the money on the Eisenhower farm before we cut our trip a day short, but for a large family on a budget, we had to make some tough choices.

 The Battlefield Experience

 As for the battlefield itself, it was amazing.
 And the kids were also awestruck by it too.
-Before we went, I had emphasized several times that the Gettysburg is not a playground, but as Lincoln described it, it is hallowed ground where thousands of men bled and died and so we had to be respectful at all times, which they were (not that they didn’t run about in high spirits in places or laugh and have fun).
-But it was incredible to stand at Little Round Top and look out over the Valley of Death to the Devil’s Den or to sit at the edge of the Wheatfield and imagine the slaughter or to stand next to the monument that marks where Colonel Amistead fell during Pickett’s Charge, arguably the high water mark of the rebellion.
+Before we went, I had emphasized several times that Gettysburg is not a playground, but as Lincoln described it, it is hallowed ground where thousands of men bled and died and so we had to be respectful at all times, which they were (not that they didn't run about in high spirits in places or laugh and have fun).
+But it was incredible to stand at Little Round Top and look out over the Valley of Death to the Devil's Den or to sit at the edge of the Wheatfield and imagine the slaughter or to stand next to the monument that marks where Colonel Amistead fell during Pickett's Charge, arguably the high water mark of the rebellion.

 Other highlights included the monuments to Massachusetts regiments, including the unique memorial to the 20th Mass., which consists of puddingstone from New England on pedestal; the immense Pennsylvania Memorial, which has a steep spiral staircase inside that takes you to the top and gives you an incredible panoramic view of the battlefield; the statue of Fr.
 William Corby, the Holy Cross priest who was chaplain of New York's Irish Brigade who gave absolution and a stirring call to courage before the battle3; and the eternal flame peace memorial dedicated in 1938 by President Franklin Roosevelt for the 75th anniversary of the battle, which brought together Union and Confederate veterans for the last time where both were honored for their sacrifices and service and where old resentments were put to rest in service of unity and peace.